 The Explorers programme consists of a marine themed science workshop at Lifetime Lab, delivered in March, followed by a visit to the participating class by an Explorers education officer in early May.

 The workshop at Lifetime Lab (approx 90 min) will engage children in hands on activities on the themes of "Living Things", "Environmental Awareness and Care" , "Materials" and "Energy and Forces", while the school visit offers the class an opportunity present and discuss their project work to our explorers education officer.
 Both visits will involve fun activities assessing the childrens ocean literacy after which they will be awarded an Explorers Certificate of Participation on completion.

 The Explorers Education Programme aims to integrate marine themes as closely as possible with lessons already taught in national schools through the Social Environment and Scientific Education (SESE) curriculum and other cross-curricula subjects.
 Teachers will be provided with class schemes, recommended education resources and lesson plans to carry out cross curricula project work based on the project that has been selected.The program is funded by the Marine Institute, co-coordinated by Galway Atlantaquaria and is therefore free for schools to participate.

 - Explorers is suitable for children of 3rd & 4th classes

-- Workshop dates are during March to April with return visits to schools in early May.
+- Workshops at Lifetime Lab will be delivered during March 2018 with return visits to schools in late April/ early May.

 - March workshop times are 9.30,11.00 and 12.30